Weekly live workshop

 Ask anything between sessions.

-Twelve shifts in how you think about working with AI.
+A few shifts in how you think about working with AI.
 Each one is a piece of scar tissue from my own work.
-We work through them live, on your real problems, a few at a time.
+We work through them live, on your real problems, one at a time.

 Show up.
 See what's possible.
 No commitment.